Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 ## CRS negotiation

-The default CRS for GeoJSON and for OGC API Features is WGS84 with coordinate order longitude-latitude, also referred to as "CRS84".
+The default CRS for GeoJSON and for OGC API Features is WGS 84 with coordinate order longitude-latitude, also referred to as "CRS84".
 This is the global CRS that can be applied world-wide.
-Due to the datum and the tectonic displacements it is not accurate enough for local coordinate reference systems like ETRS89 (EPSG:4258, European), or RD/Amersfoort (EPSG:28992, Dutch).
+Due to the datum and the tectonic displacements it is not accurate enough for local coordinate reference systems like ETRS89 (EPSG:4258, European), or RD (EPSG:28992, Dutch).
 For more information about coordinate reference systems, read the Geonovum guidelines on CRS [[hr-crs]].

 <aside class="note" title="Convention">
 When referring to a coordinate reference system using its code in the rest of this chapter, this is meant to refer to both the 2D and 3D variant of the system in question.
-E.g. when "RD" is mentioned, this should be taken to mean "RD or RD-NAP"; when WGS84 is mentioned, this should be taken to mean "WGS84 or WGS84h".
+E.g. when "RD" is mentioned, this should be taken to mean "RD or RD-NAP"; when WGS 84 is mentioned, this should be taken to mean "CRS84 or CRS84h".
 </aside>

-Since most client-side mapping libraries use WGS84, the W3C/OGC [Spatial Data on the Web](https://www.w3.org/2021/sdw/) working group recommends to use this as the default coordinate reference system.
+Since most client-side mapping libraries use WGS 84, the W3C/OGC [Spatial Data on the Web](https://www.w3.org/2021/sdw/) working group recommends to use this as the default coordinate reference system.
 Thus, spatial data can be mapped without any complex transformations.
-The API strategy caters for this supporting not only ETRS89 and RD/Amersfoort, but also WGS84 and Pseudo Mercator (EPSG:3857).
+The API strategy caters for this supporting not only ETRS89 and RD, but also WGS 84 and Pseudo Mercator (EPSG:3857).

 The *default* CRS, i.e. the CRS which is assumed when not specified by either the API or the client, is CRS84, in line with GeoJSON and OGC API Features.